PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Check which Marketplace VM-Series images (AMIs) are available

 This terraform deployment will look up the AMI ID to use for the deployment based on the variable `fw_version`.
 New AMIs are not always published for each minor release.
-Therefore, you need to determine what images are aviailble for your region currently.
+Therefore, it is a good idea to verify what version AMI most closely matches your target version.

 In cloud console, enter: